natgo/wt-wiki-scraper/wikitext-transpiled/ground/Strela-10M2.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|9M37M}}

-The 9M37M missile is a worthy analogue to the Stinger-type missiles found on Western IR SAM vehicles such as the [[Ozelot]], [[Type 93]], and [[LAV-AD]].
-It has both Infrared homing and contrast-seeking guidance methods, which make it very formidable in all-aspect engagements.
+The 9M37M missile is a superior analogue to the Stinger-type missiles found on Western IR SAM vehicles such as the [[Ozelot]], [[Type 93]], and [[LAV-AD]].
+It has both Infrared homing and contrast-seeking guidance methods, which make it very formidable in all-aspect engagements, so long as the sky is clear.

 Furthermore, it has a brilliant overload of 20G, almost double any contemporary ground-based IR SAM system.
 Against highly manoeuvrable targets, these missiles are far easier to score hits with.

 There are no missile upgrades available, the stock missile is the top missile.
 The proximity fuse and warhead weight are both sufficient for destroying or crippling any aerial target it connects with.